A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 Recently, EPIC-like distances~\citep{jenner2022general} and STAndardised Reward Comparison (STARC) metrics~\citep{skalse2024starc}, which are entire classes of pseudometrics on the space of all reward functions were proposed that generalize the three-step approach underlying the EPIC distance (and DARD) by parameterizing each of the steps.
 Specifically, the canonicalization function in the first step, the normalization in the second, and the metric in the third step are kept variable.
 If these three functional parameters fulfill certain requirements, then the resulting distance has some appealing properties, e.g., being a pseudometric that is zero if and only if the two reward functions induce the same ordering of policies or imply upper and lower bounds on value function differences.
 In particular, these metrics retain the flexibility of DARD (in terms of specifying transition dynamics), while at the same time preserving the theoretical justification of EPIC.

 \item[Visual and Human Inspection] For an evaluation by visual inspection, \citet{jenner2021preprocessing} propose a method for preprocessing reward functions by transforming them into simpler but equivalent reward functions for better interpretability.
 Related to this and the rollout method, the quality of the reward function learned can also be evaluated by a human (or expert) by examining the behavior of the agent on the target task.
-Besides, in the context of LLMs, datasets have been proposed and specifically designed to evaluate the (in)consistency of learned reward models with respect to semantic changes of prompts \citep{shen2024trickledown}. \end{description}
+This can even extended to the \gls{RLAIF} setting, by using another trained model as the evaluator \citep{li2024generative}.
+Besides, in the context of LLMs, datasets have been proposed and specifically designed to evaluate the (in-)consistency of learned reward models with respect to semantic changes of prompts \citep{shen2024trickledown}. \end{description}